PagerDuty/terraform-provider-pagerduty/website/docs/r/service_dependency.html.markdown

 # pagerduty\_service\_dependency

-A [service dependency](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1service_dependencies~1associate/post) is a relationship between a business service and technical and business services that this service uses, or that are used by this service, and are critical for successful operation.
+A [service dependency](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1service_dependencies~1associate/post) is a relationship between two services that this service uses, or that are used by this service, and are critical for successful operation.

 ## Example Usage